What to see and do in Bangkok: Must-sees?

 floating market

-Thailing Chan: Unlike the previous one, this one is only 20 minutes by taxi (or Grab) from the centre of Bangkok.
-It is a good option if you don't have much time, it is also a little less touristy than the previous one and you will be able to appreciate the local life much better.
-This market is only open on weekends from 8am to 6pm.
+Thailing Chan: Unlike the previous one, this one is only 20 minutes by cab (or Grab) from the center of Bangkok.
+It is a good option if you do not have much time, it is also a little less touristic than the previous one and you will be able to appreciate much better the local life.
+This market is only on weekends from 8 am to 6 pm.

-Khlong Lat Mayom: Located 20 kilometres from the capital, this is one of the best floating markets in Bangkok.
-It is smaller and much more authentic.
+Khlong Lat Mayom: It is located 20 kilometers from the capital and is one of the best floating markets in Bangkok.
+It is small and much more authentic.
 It is open every day from 7:00 am to 5:00 pm.
-If you plan to visit Chatuchak market it is a good option to go on the same day.
+If you plan to visit Chatuchak market it is a good option to go the same day.

 Bangkok is one of the cities with the largest number of skyscrapers.
 The more modern Bangkok can be found in the Siam, Silom and Sukhumvit areas.